sephiroth-j/node-dependency-track-upload/README.md

 By default the output is an ASCII table.
 This can be disabled by giving the option `--no-table`.

+The output is sorted by project name in ascending order and by version in descending order (_[according to semver](https://semver.org/)_).

 **Output Examples**

 ```bash